osisoft/Edge-Data-Store-Docs/content/troubleshooting/troubleshooting.md

 ## OMF ingress

-When a custom application fails to write stream data to EDS, follow these steps:
+When a custom application fails to write stream data to EDS:

 1. Verify the custom application is sending OMF messages in the correct order: 1) OMF type, 2) OMF container, 3) OMF data.